 4) THE INVESTOR FOOD CHAIN

 I was very fortunate to work for one of the Bass Brothers in the mid-80s.
 They were very high up the sophisticated investor food chain.
 My boss, though, had a healthy skepticism which he stated this way:

-"If this opportunity is so good, why didn’t someone else invest?”
+“If this opportunity is so good, why didn’t someone else invest?”

 5) AN IPO EXIT – GET REAL

 Be wary of business opportunities that depend upon an IPO for the exit.
 Very few businesses go public.
 You may want to reread “Going Public To Get Rich” in the April, 2003 Catalyst.